attachmentsme/Queuebert/README.md

 Server
 ------

-You create an instance of a server in the background.html.
-The server handles queuing up messages for the content scripts.
+* You create one instance of a server in the background.html.
+* The server handles queuing up messages for the content scripts.

 ```javascript
 var server = new Queuebert.Server();